 Items Preparation for

-nems Classical technique Free technique
+items Classical technique Free technique

 COURSE

 Category C or E D or E

 Classical tracks 4 tracks /

 Distance between tracks Minimum 1.2 m /

 START

-Organisation/preparation Arrow start grid /
+Organization/preparation Arrow start grid /

 Classical tracks Odd number 3 or more /

-Items Prepara ation for

-nems Classical technique Free technique

 Length of tracks (after start line) 50 to 100 m /

 Distance between tracks 1.2 m /

 FINISH

 Width (minimum) / 12 m minimum

-Number of corridors / 3-4 corridors (3 m each)
+Number of corridors 1 3-4 corridors (3 m each)

 Distance between tracks / /

 PIT BOXES

 Recommended size length 2 m - 2.5 m width 1.2 m - 1.5 m

-323.2.2 Pit Box area

-- 323.2.2.1 Within the pit box area there is no technique control. - 323.2.2.2 The width of the course along the access to the boxes should be minimum 4 m.
-The width of the course on the exit side of the boxes should be a minimum 6 m. - 323.2.2.3 The free technique equipment must be deposited into the assigned box before the Mass Start.
-Other equipment is not allowed to be deposited in the boxes. - 323.2.2.4 The exchanged equipment must be left in the box until the competitor has finished the competition. - 323.2.2.5 5 minutes before the start coaches or service people have to leave the pit box area.

-323.3 Entries - Substitution

-- 323.3.1 Substitution is possible according to ICR art.
-313.4 - 323.3.2 The substitute athlete must start in the same position as the substituted athlete if their FIS points are the same or better than those of the replaced athlete.
-If their FIS points are worse they must start at the end of the field. - 323.3.3 The athlete takes the bib of the one he is replacing. - 323.3.4 The original start position will be left empty.

-323.4.1 Mass Start procedure must be used (see ICR art.
+323.2.2 Pit Box area 323.2.2.1 Within the pit box area there is no technique control.
+323.2.2.2 The width of the course along the access to the boxes should be minimum.
+4 m.
+The width of the course on the exit side of the boxes should be a minimum 6 m.
+323.2.2.3 The free technique equipment must be deposited into the assigned box before the Mass Start.
+Other equipment is not allowed to be deposited in the boxes.
+323.2.2.4 The exchanged equipment must be left in the box until the competitor has finished the competition.
+323.2.2.5 5 minutes before the start coaches or service people have to leave the pit box area.
+323.3 Entries - Substitution 323.3.1 Substitution is possible according to ICR art.
+313.4 323.3.2 The substitute athlete must start in the same position as the substituted athlete if their FIS points are the same or better than those of the replaced athlete.
+If their FIS points are worse, they must start at the end of the field.
+323.3.3 The athlete takes the bib of the one they are replacing.
+323.3.4 The original start position will be left empty.
+323.4 Starting Order and Start Procedure Mass Start procedure must be used (see ICR art.
 315.3).

-323.5.1 Overlapping Rules normally apply.
+323.4.1 323.5 Timing and results 323.5.1 Overlapping Rules normally apply.
 For skiers who are lapped refer to ICR article 343.14.
+323.6 Jury and protests No specific rules.
+324 Pursuit 324.1 Definition Pursuit competitions are carried out as combined competitions where starting times of athletes are determined by result(s) of previous competition(s) and the final result is determined by finish arrival order of the last competition.
+324.2 Courses and stadium